Search

 Guest Speakers

-Nia Hurst, Research Biologist, and Dr. Jacob Berkowitz, Senior Research Soil Scientist, from the Engineering Research and Development Center’s Environmental Laboratory will talk about how coastal ecosystems play an important role in climate regulation via carbon (C) sequestration and storage.
+Nia Hurst, Research Biologist, and Dr. Jacob Berkowitz, Senior Research Soil Scientist, from the Engineering Research and Development Center’s Environmental Laboratory will talk about how coastal ecosystems play an important role in nutrient regulation.

 Wetlands provide a variety of valuable ecosystem services such as storm surge reduction, floodwater attenuation, and water quality improvement.
-Additionally, coastal ecosystems play an important role in global climate regulation via carbon (C) sequestration and storage.
-“Blue Carbon” is defined as C stored in coastal environments such as tidal marshes, mangroves, and seagrass meadows.
-Coastal ecosystems play a significant role in climate regulation because they store a disproportionately large amount of C relative to their area and are naturally resilient to perturbations, providing a capacity to both mitigate and adapt to climate change.
-In fact, wetlands, mangroves, and seagrasses store carbon 10x faster than mature tropical forests such as the Amazon.
-Engineering With Nature (EWN) projects that beneficially use dredged sediment have the potential to improve Blue Carbon storage through the 1) restoration and creation of coastal landforms and 2) formation of mineral associated organic matter (MAOM), which is protected from chemical and physical degradation, resulting in long-term C storage.
-Partnering with the University of Central Florida, NOAA, and four USACE districts (Mobile, Baltimore, Detroit, and San Francisco), study sites are being evaluated to assess C dynamics in dredged sediment beneficial use projects to document C stocks and the capacity of dredged sediments to “protect” and store C. Results will help estimate the C value and positive climate regulation outcomes of USACE beneficial use projects and increase our capacity to maximize C sequestration and storage through the design, implementation, and adaptive management of future EWN initiatives.
+Additionally, wetlands play an important role in nutrient and carbon (C) dynamics in coastal ecosystems.
+In fact, wetlands, mangroves, and seagrasses store C 10x faster than mature tropical forests such as the Amazon.
+Engineering With Nature (EWN) projects that beneficially use dredged sediment have the potential to improve nutrient dynamics and C storage through the 1) restoration and creation of coastal landforms and 2) formation of mineral associated organic matter (MAOM), which is protected from chemical and physical degradation, resulting in long-term C stability.
+Partnering with the University of Central Florida, NOAA, and five USACE districts (Mobile, Baltimore, Detroit, Buffalo, and San Francisco), study sites are being evaluated to assess nutrient and C dynamics in dredged sediment beneficial use projects to document their capacity to store nutrients, C, and improve coastal resiliency.
+Results will help estimate the outcomes of USACE beneficial use projects and increase coastal wetland resiliency through the design, implementation, and adaptive management of future EWN initiatives.

 For previously recorded seminars, please visit the N-EWN Seminars page.